digdir/designsystemet/CONTRIBUTING.md

 ### Commit Messages

-This project uses Lerna with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification in order to generate changelogs.
+This project uses Changesets with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification in order to generate changelogs.

 The [Semantic Versioning 2.0](https://semver.org/) specification is used for versioning.